 Soon after that, we began selling in a few stores, but we found it harder and harder to keep up with the demand.
 Instead of turning to a canning company, our desire to keep our products hand made in small batches led us on a search for like-minded artisans who could help us.
 Today, we have a group of individuals and families that work with us to produce the MoonShadows line of fine country foods.

 With more artisans helping, and new ones added over the years, we have been able to add more products over the years such as fruit spreads, salsas, bbq sauces, peanut butters, hot sauces, mustards & ketchups, salad dressings, pickles, dip mixes, and even a small offering of personal care items.

-Today, we sell our products in over a dozen stores, farm markets and tourist attractions and private label our products for over another dozen establishments.
-We have a website, attend craft fairs, offer personal and corporate gift boxes for special events and celebrations, and run fundraisers for non-profit youth, school, church and community groups.
+Today, we sell our products in over a dozen stores, farm markets and tourist attractions and private label our products for over another dozen establishments in addition to selling on our website and at craft fairs throughout the year.

 It's been almost 100 years since Grandma sold that first jar in her store.
 Today, her sweet jellies, jams and fruit butters live on, along with many other goodies, all because we found her recipes in that dusty attic over a decade ago and decided to give them a try.

 A lot of hard work goes into coordinating, producing and bringing superior quality products to our customers.
 We pride ourselves in bringing you good homemade country goodness with old fashioned customer service.
 We hope you try our products and see for yourself how good they really are.
 Grandma would have liked that!